DIY – Host Your Own *Sweet* Wine And Paint!

 Who doesn’t love the idea of painting with good friends and a bottle of wine?

 ‘Wine and Paints’ have become a huge craze over the last few years, but they’re not always easy to find.
 Even if you manage to stumble across one, it can be hard to make a reservation if you have too many (or too few) people in your party.
-They often fill up quick and can easily become overcrowded unless their venue is huge.
+They often fill up quickly and can easily become overcrowded unless their venue is huge.

 Then, of course, there’s the wine… Usually a combination of dry cabs and minerally Muscadets that just don’t seem to capture the fun spirit of the activity.
 Fortunately, if you’re a sweet wine lover like we all are, we’ve got a solution for you: